Temasys/SkylinkJS/README.md

 #### demo

-Some demos to help with the development
+Some demos to help with the development.

+Create your own `config.js` file with your own API keys to use demo.

 #### doc